 Oil on canvas, 92.2 × 73.4 cm (36.3 × 28.9 in)

 © The Armand Hammer Collection

 Vincent van Gogh, Dandelions, Arles, April 1889

-Gift from Dr Herbert and Charlotte Wolfer-de Armas, 1973
+Gift of Herbert and Charlotte Wolfer-de Armas, 1973

 Kunst Museum Winterthur